Amruthaaa11/HostMate.c/README.md

-# 🏨 SmartStay – Hotel Management System in C
+# 🛎️ HostMate – Hotel Management System in C

-**SmartStay** is a command-line based hotel management system written in C. It allows users to view, sort, and filter hotel and visitor data efficiently.
+**HostMate** is a command-line based hotel management system written in C. It allows hotel managers and owners to view, sort, and filter hotel and visitor data efficiently.
 Designed as a mini project, it demonstrates structured programming, sorting algorithms, and data handling using arrays and structs.

+> 🧑‍💼 **Built for hotel managers and owners** to monitor room availability, track visitors, sort hotel data, and manage multiple branches — all from a simple backend dashboard.

 ---

 ## 📌 Features

-- **Print Hotel Data** – View all hotel details including name, city, rooms, price, rating, and reviews.
+- **View Hotel Data** – Name, city, rooms, price, rating, reviews
-- **Print Visitor Data** – Display visitor names and room numbers for each hotel.
+- **View Visitor Data** – Names and room numbers per hotel
-- **Sort by Room Price (Ascending)** – Helps users compare hotels by affordability.
-- **Sort by Available Rooms (Descending)** – Prioritize hotels with more vacant rooms.
-- **Sort by Hotel Name (Alphabetical)** – Quickly locate hotels by name.
-- **Sort by Ratings (Descending)** – Highlight top-rated hotels first.
+- **Sorting** – By price (asc), vacant rooms (desc), name (A–Z), and ratings (desc)
-- **Filter by City** – Show hotels located in a specific city (e.g., Mumbai or Bangalore).
+- **Filter by City** – Mumbai or Bangalore
-- **Exit Option** – Gracefully terminate the program.
+- **Exit Program** – Graceful termination

 ---

 ## 🛠️ Technologies Used

 - **Language**: C Programming
 - **Concepts**: Structs, Arrays, Sorting (Bubble Sort), String Handling, CLI Menus
 ---
 Author:
 Amrutha
-B.E.Computer Science Engineering(AI&ML)
+B.E Computer Science Engineering(AI&ML)
 Global Academy of Technology,Bangalore